daattali/beautiful-jekyll/_people/edagjergo.md

 Over the course of her Ph.D., she has grown an interest in dust modeling and in the chemical evolution of galaxies.
 She has lead the development of a dust evolution code within zoom-in cosmological simulations of galaxy clusters.

-Currently, she is working on the impact of
+Currently, she is working on analytical models of the chemical evolution of galaxies, with a particular focus on the production of heavy elements.